tsafavi/codex/README.md

 This script will copy each CoDEx dataset to LibKGE's ```data/``` directory and preprocess each dataset according to the format the LibKGE requires.

-For each model, you can either <a href="https://github.com/uma-pi1/kge#train-a-model" target="_blank">train it from scratch following the LibKGE API</a> using the configuration files provided in each model directory, or download the pretrained models we provide here.

 ### <a id="lp">Link prediction</a>

 We provide the best link prediction results, LibKGE configuration files, and pretrained models for each CoDEx dataset.